 After this analysis, an official from the Department of Financial Services will inform the individual about arranging a mutually agreeable time to discuss the plan’s details.
 The overview should include the justification for the organization’s formation and organization, the Chief Executive Officer’s name and job, and the amount of money that the institution is planning to earn.
 Additional references to the numbers from the projection will be used.

-Appropriate service on the Department of Financial Services is imperative.
+Appropriate New York City Process Service on the Department of Financial Services is imperative.
 The Department’s mission is to foster the financial industry’s growth in New York and spur state economic development through judicious regulation and vigilant supervision.
-To ensure the continued solvency and protect users of financial products and services from financially impaired or insolvent providers of such services, the service of process must be fast and accurate.
+To ensure continued solvency and protect users of financial products and services from financially impaired or insolvent providers of such services, the service of process must be fast and accurate.
 The service of documents is a key portion to elevating standards of honesty and transparency.
 It can be a cornerstone in eliminating financial fraud and other criminal abuses and unethical conduct in the industry.

 1. The current General Counsel is Richard Weber since May 1, 2020.